mia-platform/documentation/docs/development_suite/api-console/api-design/api_console_configcms.md

 ## 4. Create a button

-From the DevOps Console you can also choose to configure buttons.
+From the Console you can also choose to configure buttons.
 The buttons are actions that you want to do on a data or a set of data.

 ![](img/CreateButton.png)